jo-cvent/CottageWitch/README.md

 ### Assets

 This file contains all images used throughout the game.
 Most were AI generated with Canva or found for free online.
-It also contains the font I used throughout to give the app a uniform feeling.
+It also contains the american-typewriter font used throughout to give the app a uniform feeling.

 ### Config